unloggedio/documentation/docs/mocking.md

 ![](assets/images/mockingfinal.gif)

+## Choices of Mock Execution

+Unlogged provides developers with a versatile mocking feature that allows for three distinct behaviors when handling method returns within tests.
+You can set a mock to execute its normal behavior, return a null value, or throw a designated exception.
+This flexibility supports various testing scenarios, enabling developers to thoroughly test software behavior under different conditions.

 ## What happens underneath when you mock?

 The plugin informs the sdk to replace the line of code with its mocks.
 In rutime, the mocks get executed instead of actual code.